Therapy for Adult Children of Emotionally Immature Family Dynamics in Michigan

 You may find this work especially helpful if you:

-• grew up walking on eggshells or monitoring other people’s reactions
+Grew up walking on eggshells or monitoring other people's reactions

-• struggle with guilt after setting boundaries
+Struggle with guilt after setting boundaries

-• often replay conversations or second-guess your decisions
+Replay conversations or second-guess your decisions

-• feel responsible for other people’s emotions
+Feel responsible for other people's emotions

-• want to understand long-standing relational patterns
+Want to understand long-standing relational patterns and finally feel at home in yourself

 But if you are ready to understand these patterns more deeply and begin relating to yourself from a steadier place, therapy can be a meaningful step.

-Begin Virtual Therapy in Michigan
+Begin Online Therapy in Grand Haven, Michigan

-If you recognize yourself in these patterns, you do not have to untangle them alone
+If you recognize yourself in these patterns, you do not have to untangle them alone.